realA10001986/Dash-Gauges/README.md

 ##### &#9193; Switch closes when door is closed

 This selects what type of door switch is being used.
-Check this, if the switch closes contact when the door closes.
-Leave unchecked if the switch opens when the door closes.
+Check this option if the switch closes contact when the door closes.
+Leave this option unchecked if the switch opens when the door closes.

 ##### &#9193; Play sound only when TCD is fake-off